What Is The Easiest Type Of Beer To Brew?

 Some recipes throw all the hops into the boiling while some adapt a second boil and add more hops to get some unique flavors and aromas to the pale ale.

-If you want to buy your own American Pale Ale brewing kit find it on Amazon!
+If you want to buy your own American Pale Ale brewing kit you can check out this link to Amazon.

 American Wheat Ale